raydenlim/tp/docs/UserGuide.md

 * At least one of the optional fields must be provided. (i.e NAME, PHONE, EMAIL, TELEGRAM_HANDLE)
 * Editing tags overwrites existing tags; it's not cumulative.
 * You can remove all the person’s tags by typing `t/` without specifying any tags after it.
+* You can remove all the person’s graded tests by typing `gt/` without specifying any graded test parameters after it.

 </div>